Westerville Public Library Film Festival

 Inspired by the popular Paint Nite events, I wanted to bring a similar program to the library patrons for free.
 The program allows attendees of any skill level to recreate beautiful painting by following guided instructions from the artist original painting, (former) Youth Librarian Becky O’Neil.
-Download the Itemized Budget and PowerPoint Presentation.
+Download the PowerPoint Presentation.

 Arts & Crafts